Ademola Lookman: Everton and loan to RB Leipzig

-RB Leipzig and loans to Fulham and Leicester City

 On 25 July 2019, Lookman returned to RB Leipzig on a five-year contract.
 On 30 September 2020, he joined Premier League side Fulham on a season-long loan.
 He scored his first league goal for Fulham against Sheffield United on 18 October.

 On 31 August 2021, Lookman joined Leicester City on a season-long loan.
-On 11 September 2021, he made his Leicester debut as a 73rd minute substitute during a 1–0 defeat to Manchester City.
+On 11 September 2021, he made his Leicester debut as a 73rd-minute substitute during a 1–0 defeat to Manchester City.
 On 28 December 2021, he scored the only goal in their 1–0 win over Liverpool.

 Atalanta

 On 4 August 2022, Lookman joined Serie A club Atalanta on a four-year contract for a reported fee of €15 million.
 He scored on his debut for the club, a 2–0 Serie A win over Sampdoria on 13 August.
 In January 2023, he scored braces in three consecutive matches: a 8–2 Serie A win over Salernitana, a 5–2 Coppa Italia win over Spezia and a 3–3 Serie A draw to Juventus.
-On 22 May 2024, he scored his first career hat-trick, in the Europa League final at the Dublin Arena, as Atalanta defeated Bayer Leverkusen 3–0 to win the trophy for the first time in the club's history; in addition, he became the first player to score a hat-trick in a one-legged Men's European final since Pierino Prati in 1969.
+On 22 May 2024, he scored his first career hat-trick, in the Europa League final at the Dublin Arena, as Atalanta defeated Bayer Leverkusen 3–0 to win the trophy for the first time in the club's history; in addition, he became the first player to score a hat-trick in a one-legged Men's European final since Pierino Prati in 1969, he also ended Bayer Leverkusen's 51 Game unbeaten streak.

 On 4 September 2024, Lookman became the first current Atalanta player to receive a nomination for the Ballon d'Or due to his performances in Nigeria's build-up to the 2023 Africa Cup of Nations final as well as Atalanta's triumph in the 2023–24 UEFA Europa League, which saw them automatically qualify for the 2024–25 UEFA Champions League.
 However, following Atalanta's elimination from the competition at the hands of Belgian side Club Brugge, Lookman's boss, Gasperini, criticised the player for his penalty miss during the crucial second leg tie with Brugge, and proclaimed the Nigerian 'one of the worst penalty takers' he'd ever seen.

+Atlético Madrid

+On 1 February 2026, Atlético Madrid announced that they had reached an agreement with Atalanta for the transfer of Lookman for a reported deal of £30.3 million.
+He signed a four-and-a-half-year contract with the club the following day.
+Four days later, he made his debut, scoring a goal in a 5–0 away win over Real Betis in the Copa del Rey.
+It was a milestone 100th goal of his career.
+Two months later, on 14 April, he scored in a 2–1 home defeat to Barcelona in the Champions League quarter-final second leg, helping his side reach the semi-finals with a 3–2 aggregate victory, their first since 2017.